 This is a great themed activity for starting to learn about properties of materials and good experimental design.
+The idea is to make and test pirate swords built using different materials.

 Hold the swords, which do you think will be the strongest?
 Can you make a hypothesis?